Yoast/developer/changelogs/yoast-seo-premium.md

 #### Other

 * Includes every change in Yoast SEO core 13.1.
-See the [https://wordpress.org/plugins/wordpress-seo/#developers" rel="nofollow](core changelog.)
+See the [core changelog.](https://wordpress.org/plugins/wordpress-seo/#developers" rel="nofollow)

 ## 13.0